16 Free Things To Do in Cape Town

 13) Enjoy live music at Mojo Market

 Mojo Market in Sea Point is a permanent indoor food market that’s open daily.
-There are some great food stalls here, like the House of Nasi Goreng and Rib Republic, and they also have live music every single night.
+There are some great food stalls here, like the House of Nasi Goreng and Rib Republic.
+They also have live music every single night.

 That’s right – you’ll find local live bands playing at Mojo Market 365 days a year!
-And it costs nothing to watch them, although it does take superhuman strength to resist all of the food and drink on offer here.
+It costs nothing to watch them, although admittedly it does take superhuman strength to resist all of the food and drink on offer here.

 It’s open until midnight, but the music normally starts around 9 pm.
 It’s definitely one of the best free things to do at night!